Shi-chang/Shi-chang/README.md

 As shown in the repos, I have developed a full stack web application and some other interesting apps that help build my programming skills.

+Here is a list of my skill sets:

 *  **Programming Languages:** Java, JavaScript, Python, C, C++
 *  **Web Development:**
     * **Frontend:** HTML/CSS/JavaScript, React
     * **Backend:** Express, Node.js
     * **Database:** MySQL, MongoDB, Mongoose, Prisma
     * **Deployment:** Heroku

 Here is a list of courses that I have taken: